Join us and use us

 You can come to the Library with proof of your name and address and we'll sign you up right away.
 Alternatively you can print out the membership form, fill it in and then visit the library.

 It's totally free!
 (Under 16s will need a parent or guardian signature.)

 You can find out about the Resources and Facilities we offer at the library below.

-Unless the books you have onloan are reserved by someone else, you can renew items up to 4 times - either online or in any Buckinghamshire library upon presentation of your membership card.
+Unless the books you have on loan are reserved by someone else, you can renew items up to 4 times.
+You can either renew your books online or in any Buckinghamshire library by showing your membership card.